Robert Downey Jr.: 1983–1995: Early work and critical acclaim

 In 1985, Downey joined the new, younger cast of Saturday Night Live, securing the audition with help from his Weird Science co-star and friend Anthony Michael Hall.
 After a season of poor ratings and criticism of the cast's comedic ability, he and most of the new members were dismissed.
 Downey's first leading role came in The Pick-up Artist (1987), which faced criticism for being "sexually irresponsible" because of its portrayal of promiscuous sex during a period of heightened AIDS awareness.
-He earned critical acclaim for his role as Julian Wells in the drama film Less than Zero (1987), the film adaptation of Bret Easton Ellis's 1985 novel.
-For portraying a drug-addicted rich boy whose life rapidly spirals out of control, his performance was widely praised: Roger Ebert called it "so real, so subtle and so observant that it's scary", while Janet Maslin, writing for The New York Times, deemed it "desperately moving".
+He earned critical acclaim for his role as a drug-addicted rich boy whose life rapidly spirals out of control in the drama film Less than Zero (1987), the film adaptation of Bret Easton Ellis's 1985 novel.
+Critic Roger Ebert called his performance "so real, so subtle and so observant that it's scary", and Janet Maslin, in The New York Times, deemed it "desperately moving".
 Downey said that the role felt like "the ghost of Christmas Future" for him, as his drug habit led him to become an "exaggeration of the character" in real life.

-Shortly after completing Less than Zero, he entered rehab for the first time, beginning a decade-long cycle of interventions and treatment stints that culminated in his 1996 arrest.
-Downey starred alongside Kiefer Sutherland and Winona Ryder in the teen drama 1969 (1988).
-The film saw mixed reviews, though his performance garnered good reviews from writers at Variety and Deseret News.
+Shortly after completing Less than Zero, Downey entered rehab for the first time, beginning a decade-long cycle of interventions and treatment stints that culminated in his 1996 arrest.
+He starred alongside Kiefer Sutherland and Winona Ryder in the teen drama film 1969 (1988).
+The film saw mixed reception, though his performance garnered good reviews from writers at Variety and Deseret News.
 Downey went on to star in the films Chances Are (1989) with Cybill Shepherd and Ryan O'Neal, Air America (1990) with Mel Gibson, and Soapdish (1991) with Sally Field, Kevin Kline, Cathy Moriarty, and Whoopi Goldberg; each saw varying critical success.
-To prepare for his portrayal of comic actor and filmmaker Charlie Chaplin in the biopic Chaplin (1992), Downey trained extensively, learning to play the violin and tennis left-handed, and working with a coach to replicate Chaplin's accent and mannerisms.
-Although the film was a box-office bomb, critics praised Downey's performance, for which he earned the BAFTA Award for Best Actor, as well as Academy Award and Golden Globe Award nominations.
+Downey trained extensively to prepare for his portrayal of comic actor and filmmaker Charlie Chaplin in the biopic Chaplin (1992), learning to play the violin and tennis left-handed, and working with a coach to replicate Chaplin's accent and mannerisms.
+Although the film was a box-office bomb, Downey's performance received critical acclaim.
+It earned him the BAFTA Award for Best Actor, as well as Academy Award and Golden Globe Award nominations.